michael-je/synthetic-state-space-generator/README.md

 Stores tree in memory, used to draw tree

 -  **`branching_factor_base`** (`int`, default: `2`, range: `Positive Integers`)
-The number of child nodes each state can generate.
+The number of child nodes each state can generate. // TODO: improve

 -  **`branching_factor_variance`** (`int`, default: `0`, range: `Positive Integer`)
-How much the branching factor can vary.
+How much the branching factor can vary. // TODO: improve

 -  **`terminal_minimum_depth`** (`int`, default: `0`, range: `Positive Integer`)
-Defines how deep a state must be before it can be considered terminal.
+Defines how deep a state must be before it can be considered terminal. // TODO: improve

 -  **`child_depth_minimum`** (`int`, default: `1`)
-Defines the minimum depth of a child.
+Defines the minimum depth of a child relative to its parent.

 -  **`child_depth_maximum`** (`int`, default: `1`)
-Defines the maximum depth of a child.
+Defines the maximum depth of a child relative to its parent.

 -  **`locality `** (`float`, default: `0`, range: `[0, 1]`)
 Controls how much of the available state space can be used when generating children.
-A value of `0` allows use of the full space at each depth; higher values restrict generation to a smaller portion of it.
+A value of `0` allows use of the full space at each depth; higher values restrict generation to a smaller portion centered around the parent node.

 <a name="true-value-parameters"></a>